-Thank you to Kathryn Edmondson, Tony Gomes, Peter McGarr and Daniel Webb for organizing this lovely afternoon.
+Thank you to Kathryn Edmondson, Tony Gomes, Paul McGarr and Daniel Webb for organizing this lovely afternoon.
 Thank you to all our Prep Primary and Senior Choir boys’ beautiful carols.
 And a special thank you goes to Paul McGarr and the talented boys in the Prep concert band for welcoming guests to the Upper School with a selection of Christmas carols, a terrific prelude to the day’s main event.

 Laidlaw Hall was the place to be, on Wednesday, Nov.
 15, to enjoy this autumn’s Music Night.
 The ambience was inviting and the music was groovy, while the energy of a stage full of young musicians filled the hall with exuberance.

 The music moved the audience with its crisp and soaring melodies, no doubt so beautifully rendered due to a great deal of practice.
 The boys delivered a fine concert, indeed.

 Thank you to all the talented boys of the Blue Notes, the wind ensemble, the concert, symphonic, junior jazz band, Intermediate jazz and Senior jazz bands, and to Mr. Webb, Mr. Gomes, Mr. Smith, and Mr. Heffernan, who all worked so hard to make a night like this happen.